Qayyum (Sufism)

 Qayyum (قیوم) is a special spiritual position in Sufism, especially in the Naqshbandi tradition.
-The term was first coined by Ahmed Sirhindi, who was the first Qayyum.
+The term was coined by Ahmed Sirhindi, who was the first Qayyum.
 According to him, a Qayyum is a dignitary upon whom the whole order of existence depends.
 The word is derived from al-Qayyum, a name of God in Islam that has the same meaning.
 According to the doctrine, only one Qayyum is alive at any particular time.

 The first four Qayyums

 The first Qayyum was Ahmad Sirhindi (d.
 1624).
-The second was Ahmed Sirhindi third son, Khwaja Muhammad Masum Faruqi (d.1668), who was followed by his son Khwaja Muhammad Hujjatullah Naqshbandi (d.
+The second was Ahmed Sirhindi's third son, Khwaja Muhammad Masum Faruqi (d.1668), who was followed by his son Khwaja Muhammad Hujjatullah Naqshbandi (d.
 1703).
 The fourth Qayyum was Khwaja Muhammad Zubair (d.
 1740), the grandson of Khwaja Naqshbandi.

 Other claimed Qayyums

 Several other influential Sufis have claimed the title of Qayyum.

 Mirza Mazhar Jan-e-Janan Shaheed

 Mirza Mazhar Jan-e-Janan (d.
 1817) was an important saint of the Naqshbandi Sufi order in the 18th century.
 He was also a renowned poet of modern Urdu.
 Shah Waliullah, an Islamic scholar and contemporary of Mirza Mazhar, is quoted as saying, "As far as I can see, and I can see the seven continents, there is no saint today like Mirza Mazhar."